mafe72/NESPi-Fan-Control-Board/README.md

 * 2x 1.25mm 2-Pin Right-Angle JST Socket Fan Connector (NESPi-4 only)

+* 2.54mm 2-Pin Right-Angle Through Hole Fan Connector (RASPI-FAN only)

 * Minimal hardware modification

 * One-line script installation

-* Compatible with RetroFlag NESPi-4, SNESPi Case U/J, MEGAPi Case, NESPi Case/NESPi Case +, and the YIKESHU Black NES Case or any Raspberry Pi Case
+* Compatible with RetroFlag NESPi-4, SNESPi Case U/J, MEGAPi Case, NESPi Case/NESPi Case +, and the YIKESHU Black NES Case or any Raspberry Pi Case and all Raspberry Pi models.

 * You can buy the latest version of this board fully assembled from [http://mini-mods.com](https://mini-mods.com/product-category/fan-control-kits/)